deckhouse/virtualization/docs/USER_GUIDE.md

 Important considerations when working with additional network interfaces:

 - The order of listing networks in `.spec.networks` determines the order in which interfaces are connected inside the virtual machine.
+- Adding or removing an additional network (`Network` or `ClusterNetwork`) on a running VM is applied live without reboot.
+ACPI indexes of existing interfaces are preserved across add/remove cycles, so interface names in the guest OS stay stable.
-- Adding or removing additional networks takes effect only after the VM is rebooted.
+- Adding or removing the main network (`type: Main`) still requires a VM reboot, because it is tied to the pod's primary network interface and cannot be reconfigured on a running pod.
 - To preserve the order of network interfaces inside the guest operating system, it is recommended to add new networks to the end of the `.spec.networks` list (do not change the order of existing ones).
 - Network security policies (NetworkPolicy) do not apply to additional network interfaces.
 - Network parameters (IP addresses, gateways, DNS, etc.) for additional networks are configured manually from within the guest OS (for example, using Cloud-Init).